Cookies on the SIM Sherpa website

 Sky Mobile customer service

-Customer service: Sky are great at helping their customers
+Sky are one of the best at helping their customers

 Ofcom customer service data for Sky